hanadrizz/The-Barkeeper/README.md

 User commands | Output
 ------------ | -------------
-  booru [tags] | Searches safebooru with the specified tags.
-Each tag is seperated by a space avatar [user] | Responds with the specified users' avatar
+  booru [tags] | Disabled at the moment due to faulty library avatar [user] | Responds with the specified users' avatar
   help | Displays a help message wiki [page] | Responds with the specified pages' summary and a link